Services

 The sky's the limit to what can be done with custom quilting.
 Between your imagination and ours, we can dream up all kinds of things.
 It can range from stitch in the ditch, large designs, small designs and even micro designs.
 You can choose hand-guided free motion, ruler work, stencils, couching, trapunto, and more.
 This is the preferred method when quilting on a top that has been embroidered, cross stitched or appliqued.

-The quilt you see here is the Winter Solstice pattern by Cozy Quilt Designs.
-It was pieced and quilted by me using rhttps://www.youtube.com/watch?v=aVGAhxfdU9culers, templates and free motion quilting.
+The quilt you see here is an original pattern and quilting design by Sandy Richard of Village Stitchery.
+It was quilted using free motion and ruler work.

 Quilt Repairs and Restoration